HD 203473

 HD 203473 is a star in the equatorial constellation Equuleus.
 With an apparent magnitude of 8.23, it’s only visible by using an amateur telescope.
 The star is located at a distance of 237 light years based on its parallax shift but is drifting closer at a high rate of 61.7 km/s.
 As of 2014, no stellar companions have been detected around the star.

-HD 203473 is an ordinary G-type main-sequence star with 82% the mass of the Sun, but is 48% larger than the latter.
-This star is over luminous and hot for its class, with it radiating at 2.31 the luminosity of the Sun and an effective temperature of 5,847 K. HD 203473 has different age estimates, either being 5 or 8 billion years old.
-The higher luminosity and low projected rotational velocity of 1 km/s favors the older age estimate.
-Like many planetary hosts, HD 203473 has an enhanced metallicity, with an iron abundance 1.51 times that of the Sun.
+HD 203473 is an ordinary G-type main-sequence star with 112% the mass of the Sun, but is 52% larger than the latter.
+This star is over luminous and hot for its reported spectral class, with it radiating at 2.3 times the luminosity of the Sun and an effective temperature of ±5,780 K. HD 203473 is about six billion years old.
+Like many planetary hosts, HD 203473 has an enhanced metallicity, with an iron abundance 1.55 times that of the Sun.